 About the course

-The University of Oxford provides an exceptional setting in terms of its academic resources and its colleges.
-The Department of Education is small enough to make it possible for you to get to know your University tutors well, and every effort is made to provide you with strong social, academic and pastoral support.
+The University of Oxford provides an exceptional setting in terms of its academic resources and colleges.
+The Department of Education is small enough to make it possible for you to get to know your university tutors well, and every effort is made to provide you with strong social, academic and pastoral support.
 The PGCE course provides academic and professional supervision that aims to ensure you receive substantial and expert support.

 There are both academic and professional assessments throughout the course.
 There are two assessed assignments of 5,000 words each that relate to your subject teaching and one professional studies assignment also of 5,000 words.
-You will have tutorials in advance of the submission dates of these assignments to help you to plan how you will structure your writing.
+You will have tutorials in advance of the submission dates of these assignments to help you plan and structure your writing.
 There are also milestone assessments at the end of each term that focus on your teaching and work in school.
 Detailed assessment criteria for each milestone are set out in the course handbook, and these criteria relate to the Standards for Qualified Teacher Status.
 These criteria need to be met in order to pass the practical teaching component of the PGCE by the end of the course.

 Skype interviews are used in exceptional circumstances and strictly at the assessing subject tutor’s discretion.

 There will be two school placements during the course totalling at least 120 days in school, representing approximately two-thirds of the course.
 All schools in our partnership are secondary comprehensive schools, and your two placements will cover the full secondary school age range (11-18).

 The longer first placement normally runs from September until April and the shorter second placement from April until the end of June.
 This long first placement allows you to become thoroughly established in this school and experience what it means to be a teacher.
 You will be in school two days a week and in University for three days.
 We call these joint (J) weeks, and these allow school experiences and university sessions to be fully integrated.
 From November your time in school increases to three days a week as you begin to take on more teaching responsibilities.